microbit-foundation/dev-docs/hardware/power-consumption.md

 ## LED display

-The LED display on the <span class="v2">V2</span> board revision is also brighter than previous revisions, so when using at full brightness you will notice faster battery rundown than an equivalent program on a <span class="v1">v1</span> board.
+The LED display on the <span class="v2">V2</span> board revision is also brighter than previous revisions, so when using at full brightness you will notice faster battery drain than an equivalent program on a <span class="v1">v1</span> board.

 See our tips on [prolonging battery life](https://support.microbit.org/en/support/solutions/articles/19000087231-prolonging-battery-life)